MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/issues-workarounds-visual-studio-setup.md

     > [!NOTE]
     > We recommend that you contact your system administrator before you modify any group policy setting.

 - If the above steps don't resolve the issue, you can also try to manually install the required certificate updates.
-For information on how to obtain Windows update root certificates, see [Configure Trusted Roots and Disallowed Certificates](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn265983(v=ws.11)).
+For more information on how to obtain Windows update root certificates, see [Configure Trusted Roots and Disallowed Certificates](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn265983(v=ws.11)).

 If you have already installed Visual Studio, try to repair Visual Studio after you've tried one or more of the above methods.
-This process attempts to successfully install the features that didn't install on the previous attempt.
+This process tries to successfully install the features that weren't installed on the previous attempt.
 To repair Visual Studio, follow these steps:

 1. Open **Programs and Features** (appwiz.cpl).